Text formatting

 Text color

-Most survey text is a shade of black by default.
-Use the color picker to choose a new color or insert a HEX code to use whatever you wish.
-Clicking the Clear formatting icon (Eraser) will reset the text to its original color.
+Most survey text defaults to a shade of black.
+Use the color picker to choose a new color or enter a HEX code.
+Click the Clear formatting icon (Eraser) to reset the text to its original color.

 Dialog of the color picker.
 Choose a color or type in a HEX value.